Wally869/Inky-Puzzling-Generator/README.md

 - ~~Create a function to set an appropriate amount of whitespacing when generating content to be indented (take into account the indentation level, whether it's a choice or not, and if it's sticky).
 This is obviously much cleaner than appending stuff like "  * " by hand.~~
 - Adding random text selection from an initial knowledge base?
 - Cleaner Map generator
+- Implement check to ensure map is fully connected and all nodes are accessible